alesegdia/phackman/GDD.md

 ### Appendix
 1. [Map generation](#a1-map-generation)

 ---

-## 0. Disclaimer

-This document is prone to modifications and will probably be changed during development.

 ## 1. Plot
 The **INV4D-312** is a transport spaceship that was just intercepted by an alien race classified as the **Zenytp-3D3**.
 Take control of **Phack Man** in his mission to clear all the floors of the cargo bay from these little bastards.